jonrmar/postgres-jsonb-support/README.md

 4. Get database connection:

-`Connection connection = new ConnectionFactory().getConnection("jdbc:postgresql://localhost:5433/docker", "docker", "docker");`
+`ConnectionFactory factory = new ConnectionFactory("jdbc:postgresql://localhost:5433/docker", "docker", "docker");
+ Connection connection = factory.createConnection();`

+5. Export table and Schema are optional properties, to enable them use methods below:

+`connection.enableExportSchema();
+connection.enableExportTable();
+`
+With this, it will create the respective table and schema in your database if they do not already exists.

-5. Use operations below.
+6. Use operations below.

 ## Supported database operations: